medizininformatik-initiative/aether/docs/development/contributing.md

 - Commit history (your name in git)
 - Project README (for significant contributions)
 - Release notes (for features/fixes included in releases)

+## License

+Aether is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+By contributing to this project, you agree that your contributions will be licensed under the same license.

 ## Next Steps